nuancedtire/notes/content/msra/Reproductive/Endometriosis.md

   - Diagnostic laparoscopy

 ## Management (Prescribing and Non-Prescribing)
-The relationship between endometriosis severity and infertility is not fully established, but increased adhesions are believed to decrease natural conception chances.
+The relationship between endometriosis severity and [[Infertility]] is not fully established, but increased adhesions are believed to decrease natural conception chances.

 ### For Patients Struggling to Conceive
 - **First-line**: Controlled ovarian hyperstimulation (e.g., clomifene)